DShirk/mb-docs/docs/Products/Grid/Core Features/grid-data-types.md

 - A **Hierarchy Data Grid** is an array of Hierarchy Data Rows, used to store hierarchy data for a [Grid Instance](./grid-instances.md).
 - A **Hierarchy Data Row** is Hierarchy Data that conforms to our [data model](./grid-data-model.md), like the `fishData` provided.
 - **Hierarchy Data Grids** are used to store the data for a particular grid, but are not used to render the grid in the UI.
-That's the purpose of the **Canonical Data Grid**.
+That's the purpose of the **Canonical Data Grid** and **Viewport Data Grid**.

 ## Canonical Data Grids